M7OCM/890/README.md

 ![20240311_214152](https://github.com/M7OCM/890/assets/128899149/c0b0f547-ba98-401b-bdcd-dc0b1fd48704)

 ## Latest
+Please note, since v2.0.8 the auto functionality has been removed.
+Subsequently, this is very much a hands on radio requiring experience and time to learn.
+Don't expect it to work like before, AGC Modes need to be adjusted for fine tuning AM for example.
+FM will work as before however fine tuning AGC will also have benefits.
+SATCOM RX is vastly improved, especially when coupled with a cheap wideband 20dB pre amplifier (more info to follow).

 v2.1.3 coming soon, Xawen's amazing Tunable Squelch System (currently in the torture test phase, basically I'm trying to kill it 😅).
 Fine tune the Squelch Level via RSSI, Noise, Glitch values to suit your radio setup - a truly remarkable addition.

 v2.1.2 Updated 11032024 essential DCS fix by Dual Tachyon, plus clean up...